rawann31/GSoC2024-Report/README.md

 | Update `date_sort` function                                           | [PR #18](https://github.com/fwitmer/CoastlineExtraction/pull/18) |
 | Update to `merge_ids` function                                         | [PR #19](https://github.com/fwitmer/CoastlineExtraction/pull/19) |
 | Adding additional imports, URLs, functions, enhance Documentation     | [PR #23](https://github.com/fwitmer/CoastlineExtraction/pull/23) |

+## Future Work

+Future work involves publishing our results in a research paper to share the advancements made in coastline extraction using the sliding window technique.
+Additionally, we plan to train the DeepWaterMap algorithm with the newly generated labels to assess its effectiveness.
+This step will help validate the improvements and further enhance the algorithm's performance.

+## Acknowledgments

+I would like to extend my sincere gratitude to Professor Frank Witmer for his invaluable guidance, flexibility, and support throughout this project.
+His time and responsiveness have been greatly appreciated.